History of Korea: Anti-Trusteeship (Ban-Tak) and Pro-Trusteeship (Chan-Tak) Movements

-Failure of Unification Efforts and the Establishment of Two Koreas
+Failure of unification efforts and establishment of two Koreas

-The Provisional Government in Shanghai was ultimately not recognized as the legitimate government by the United States Army Military Government in Korea (USAMGIK).
+The provisional government in Shanghai was ultimately not recognized as the legitimate government by the United States Army Military Government in Korea (USAMGIK).
 Furthermore, the US-Soviet Joint Commission collapsed due to insurmountable differences in opinion between the two countries.
 In September 1947, the US submitted the Korean issue to the United Nations (UN).

 Leaders of the Provisional Government, such as Kim Gu and Kim Kyu-sik, continued to oppose a separate general election in the South and the establishment of two separate governments.
 They attempted to hold talks with the North in a final effort to establish a unified nation, but these efforts were unsuccessful.

-Ultimately, under the supervision of the UN Temporary Commission on Korea (UNTCOK), a separate election (the May 10 General Election) was held in South Korea.
-The Government of the Republic of Korea (South Korea) was established on August 15, 1948.Subsequently, the Democratic People's Republic of Korea (North Korea) was established in the North on September 9, 1948, formalizing the existence of two states on the peninsula.
+Ultimately, under the supervision of the UN Temporary Commission on Korea (UNTCOK), a separate election (the May 10 general election) was held in South Korea.
+The Government of the Republic of Korea (South Korea) was established on August 15, 1948.
+Subsequently, the Democratic People's Republic of Korea (North Korea) was established in the North on September 9, 1948, formalizing the existence of two states on the peninsula.
 On December 12, 1948, the UN General Assembly recognized the Republic of Korea as the only lawful government in Korea.

 On June 25, 1950, the Korean War broke out when North Korea breached the 38th parallel line to invade the South, ending any hope of a peaceful reunification for the time being.
 After the war, the 1954 Geneva conference failed to adopt a solution for a unified Korea.
 Approximately 3 million people died in the Korean War, with a higher proportional civilian death toll than World War II or the Vietnam War, making it perhaps the deadliest conflict of the Cold War era.
 In addition, virtually all of Korea's major cities were destroyed by the war.